markdellostritto/ann/README.md

 All other algorithms work to some degree, but are not recommended.

-An important aspect of optimization is the regularization parameter (lambda).
-This parameter is a Lagrange multiplier which enforces small weights.
-When lambda is non-zero, a term is added to the error which is proportional to the average squared magnitude of the weights, and a corresponding term is added to the gradients.
-This regularization term thus prevents the weights of the newtork from becoming too large.
-Generally speaking, the order of magnitude of lambda will set the maximum order of magnitude of the weights of the network, independent of the size of the network itself.
-For example, if lambda is of the order 1e-3 the largest weights of the network will typically be on the order of 1e2 and will not exceed 1e3.

 When restarting, all optimization parameters (lambda, gamma, decay, etc.) are overwritten by the values provided in the parameter file.
 There are times when this is not desirable, i.e. when restarting the optimization when using a decay schedule for the optimization step (gamma).
 In this case, if one removes